dennis-kurochkin/javascript-todo-list/v1_requirements.md

 # v1 Requirements

-It should have:
-- A place to store todos
+- [ ] It should have a place to store todos
-- A way to display todos
+- [ ] It should have a way to display todos
-- A say to add new todos
+- [ ] It should have a say to add new todos
-- A way to change todo
+- [ ] It should have a way to change todo
-- A way to delete a todo
+- [ ] It should have a way to delete a todo